Dismantlability of weakly systolic complexes and applications: Preliminaries

 \subsection{Graphs and simplicial complexes}

-We continue with basic definitions used in this paper concerning graphs and simplicial complexes.
+We continue with basic definitions used in this paper concerning graphs and simplicial complexes (see \cite{Diestel} for graph theoretical notions used in this paper).
 All graphs $G=(V,E)$ occurring here are undirected, connected, and without loops or multiple edges.
-The {\it distance} $d(u,v)$ between two vertices $u$ and $v$ is the length of a shortest $(u,v)$-path, and the {\it interval} $I(u,v)$ between $u$ and $v$ consists of all vertices on shortest $(u,v)$-paths, that is, of all vertices (metrically) {\it between} $u$ and $v$:
+A graph $G$ is {\it complete} if any two of its vertices are connected by an edge.
+A graph $H=(V',E')$ is an {\it induced subgraph} of the graph $G$ if $V'\subseteq V$, and $uv\in E'$ iff $uv\in E$.
+The {\it distance} $d(u,v)$ between two vertices $u$ and $v$ is the length of a shortest $(u,v)$--path, and the {\it interval} $I(u,v)$ between $u$ and $v$ consists of all vertices on shortest $(u,v)$--paths, that is, of all vertices (metrically) {\it between} $u$ and $v$:

 An induced subgraph of $G$ (or the corresponding vertex set $A$) is called {\it convex} if it includes the interval of $G$ between any of its vertices.
-By the {\it convex hull} conv$(W)$ of $W$ in $G$ we mean the smallest convex subset of $V$ (or induced subgraph of $G$) that contains $W.$ An {\it isometric subgraph} of $G$ is an induced subgraph in which the distances between any two vertices are the same as in $G.$ In particular, convex subgraphs are isometric.
+By the {\it convex hull} conv$(W)$ of $W\subseteq V$ in $G$ we mean the smallest convex subset of $V$ (or induced subgraph of $G$) that contains $W.$ An {\it isometric subgraph} of $G$ is an induced subgraph in which the distances between any two vertices are the same as in $G.$ In particular, convex subgraphs are isometric.
+The {\it(open) neighborhood} $N(x)$ of a vertex $x$ consists of all vertices $y$ adjacent to $x$ in $G$.
 The {\it ball} (or disk) $B_r(x)$ of center $x$ and radius $r\ge 0$ consists of all vertices of $G$ at distance at most $r$ from $x.$ In particular, the unit ball $B_1(x)$ comprises $x$ and the neighborhood $N(x)$ of $x.$ The {\it sphere} $S_r(x)$ of center $x$ and radius $r\ge 0$ consists of all vertices of $G$ at distance exactly $r$ from $x.$ The ball $B_r(S)$ centered at a convex set $S$ is the union of all balls $B_r(x)$ with centers $x$ from $S.$ The {\it sphere} $S_r(S)$ of center $S$ and radius $r\ge 0$ consists of all vertices of $G$ at distance exactly $r$ from $S.$

 A graph $G$ is called {\it thin} if for any two nonadjacent vertices $u,v$ of $G$ any two neighbors of $v$ in the interval $I(u,v)$ are adjacent.
 A graph $G$ is {\it weakly modular} \cite{BaCh_weak,BaCh_survey} if its distance function $d$ satisfies the following conditions: